AustenZhu/Deep-Reinforcement-Learning-in-Zipline/README.md

 conda env create -f freeze.yml -n <name_of_env>
 source activate <name_of_env>
 ```

+Afterwards, you'll need to get the database setup - the data is from simfin and bloomberg terminals.
+You can find my process for extracting and processing these data sources in zipdl/data/ingestion_stuff.
+If necessary, I can provide the completed database on request.

 Once you're setup, you can run zip_learning.py or zip_learning_rrn.py to start training!